 You can approach your local “Lohnsteuerhilfeverein” which are present in nearly every German city.
 Anyone in Germany can use their services.
 Members are required to pay a small one-time registration fee and then an annual membership fee, which depends on your total income including income from rental property and investments.

 At the time of writing this post, the annual fees for a Lohnsteuerhilfeverein membership fee range from €49 – €325 per year.
 So they offer the most budget-friendly tax advice in Germany.
 Since they are run by German volunteers, you will need some German language skills to get help from your local Lohnsteuerhilfeverein.

 Bear in mind though that the services of the Lohnsteuerhilfevereine are dedicated for comparatively simple German tax declarations normally for employed, salaried, people living in Germany without special requirements such as self-employed or foreign income.

-In essence, as long as you fit their profile they offer the same services as any other steuerberater at a more pocket-friendly price.
-If your German is up to speed then you can educate yourself about Lohnsteuerhilfevereine here.
+In essence, as long as you fit their profile they offer the same services as any other Steuerberater at a more pocket-friendly price.

-It is possible to sort out your expat taxes in Germany without lifting a finger.
+It is possible to file your German expat taxes without lifting a finger.

 The only caveat is that…

 Before I proceed further, let’s get one thing out of the way – Steuerberater in Germany are freaking expensive.
 I can confirm this…because I

 have had one until 2020!
 Most German tax consultants will not even get out of bed for €100/hr.

 BUT, they can save you as much as they charge and give you the opportunity to sleep well at night knowing your financial affairs are in good hands.
 It is worth the investment due to reduced stress and helps to avoid extra financial burdens.